 Though we did pay inflated “island prices” for some goods here, this island paradise was actually a bargain (roughly $40/night for a private room with A/C and wifi at a nice hostel, and an average of $5.00 spent per inexpensive restaurant meal) compared to many parts of the Riviera Maya.

-If you’re looking for a laid-back destination with beautiful wildlife, plenty of nooks and crannies to explore, stunning beaches and reasonable prices, don’t forget Isla Holbox.
+If you’re looking for a laid-back destination with beautiful wildlife, plenty of nooks and crannies to explore, stunning beaches and reasonable prices, you will find plenty of amazing things to do on Isla Holbox.
 The extra travel from the Cancun airport is worth the trip!

 Getting to Isla Holbox: